 - Should send immediate auto replies to each lead.
 Leads expect a smooth, fast messaging experience.
 Send customers auto replies as soon as they text in.
 During business hours, include expected reply times in your auto reply.
 After business hours, list your hours of operation, too.

-Other than these four particularities, best practices for Apple Business Chat and Google’s Business Messages are similar to those of other messaging channels.
+Other than these four particularities, best practices for Apple Messages for Business and Google’s Business Messages are similar to those of other messaging channels.
 Be prompt, write short and clear messages, and use a positive tone where possible.

 Facebook Messenger is a critical tool for lead acquisition.
 Over 60 million businesses have Pages.
 Many leads check out businesses’ Facebook pages before they make purchases.
 Facebook Messenger lets them reach out to you with quick questions.